MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/vmbus-device-not-load.md

 ms.topic: troubleshooting
 ms.prod: windows-server
 localization_priority: medium
-ms.reviewer: kaushika
-ms.prod-support-area-path: Integration components
+ms.reviewer: kaushika, leons, v-srisan ms.prod-support-area-path: Integration components ms.technology: HyperV
-ms.technology: HyperV
 ---
-# The VMBus device doesn't load on a virtual machine that is running on a Windows Server 2008-based computer that has Hyper-V installed
+# The VMBus device doesn't load on a virtual machine that is running on a computer that has Hyper-V installed

-This article provides help to fix an issue where the VMBus device doesn't load on a virtual machine that's created by using Virtual Server 2005 or Virtual PC 2007.
+This article provides help to fix an issue where the VMBus device doesn't load on a virtual machine.

 _Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 954282

-> [!NOTE]
-> Support for Windows Vista Service Pack 1 (SP1) ends on July 12, 2011.
-To continue receiving security updates for Windows, make sure you're running Windows Vista with Service Pack 2 (SP2).
-For more information, see this Microsoft web page: [Support is ending for some versions of Windows](https://windows.microsoft.com/windows/help/end-support-windows-xp-sp2-windows-vista-without-service-packs).

 ## Symptoms

 Consider the following scenario.

-- You have a Windows Server 2008-based computer that has Hyper-V installed.
+- You have a computer that has Hyper-V installed.
-- You create a virtual machine on the Windows Server 2008-based computer.
+- You create a virtual machine on the computer.
-- You create the virtual machine from a virtual hard disk image (.vhd file) that was created by using Microsoft Virtual Server 2005 or Microsoft Virtual PC 2007.In this scenario, the **VMBus** Integration Services device does not load.
+- You create the virtual machine from a virtual hard disk image (.vhd file).In this scenario, the **VMBus** Integration Services device does not load.
 When you open Device Manager on the virtual machine, a yellow triangle that has an exclamation point on it appears next to **VMBus**.
 When you double-click **VMBus**, the **VMBus Properties** dialog box displays one of the following messages: This device cannot find enough free resources that it can use.
 (Code 12).
 This device cannot start.
 (Code 10).

 ## Cause

-This issue occurs because the hardware abstraction layer (HAL) isn't automatically updated in Windows Server 2008.
-(This is also true in Windows Vista.)
+This issue occurs because the hardware abstraction layer (HAL) isn't automatically updated.

 When a virtual machine is created by using Virtual Server or Virtual PC, the Advanced Configuration and Power Interface (ACPI) HAL is used.
 The Integration Services requires an Advanced Programmable Interrupt Controller (APIC) HAL to load the **VMBus** device correctly.